mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 The cognitive types from the previous section map to these layers.
 A `MemoryRouter` class mediates every read and write, scoring importance, checking sensitivity, deciding which layer each piece belongs in.
 This architecture scales from one session to millions.

 For a deeper technical treatment of *multi-tenant blackboard architectures with Google ADK, A2A-SDK, and AWS OpenSearch*, see the [Gemini deep research](https://gemini.google.com/share/ba1b19d1f93e?hl=en_GB).
-Part 2 covers the practical bits.
+Skip it unless you're implementing this in production. *(If you are, good luck.
+I'll be writing Part 2 from the same trenches.)*

 Part 2 picks up here.
 Gulli's book walks through Google ADK's three core memory primitives: **Session** (the conversation thread with its event history), **State** (temporary per-session data with scoping prefixes), and **MemoryService** (the searchable long-term knowledge store).
 I'll show how these map to the cognitive types above, with OpenSearch handling episodic retrieval and Aurora managing structured semantic facts.